-We have demonstrated experimentally that there is potential to tune dual-pivot Quicksort using skewed pivots (Wild et al 2013), but only considered a small part of the parameter space.
+We have demonstrated experimentally that there is potential to tune dual-pivot Quicksort using skewed pivots (Wild et al., 2013c), but only considered a small part of the parameter space.
 It will be the purpose of this paper to identify the optimal way to sample pivots by means of a precise analysis of the resulting overall costs, and to validate (and extend) the empirical findings that way.

-There are scenarios where, even for the symmetric, classic Quicksort, a skewed pivot can yield benefits over median of k (Martínez and Roura 2001; Kaligosi and Sanders 2006).
-An important difference to Yaroslavskiy's algorithm is, however, that the situation remains symmetric: a relative pivot rank $\alpha < \frac{1}{2}$ has the same effect as one with rank $1 - \alpha$.
+There are scenarios where, even for the symmetric, classic Quicksort, a skewed pivot can yield benefits over median of k (Martínez and Roura, 2001; Kaligosi and Sanders, 2006).
+An important difference to Yaroslavskiy's algorithm is, however, that the situation remains symmetric: a relative pivot rank $\alpha < \frac{1}{2}$ has the same effect as one with rank $1-\alpha$.

-Furthermore, it turns out that dual-pivot Quicksort needs more comparisons than classic Quicksort, if both choose their pivots from a sample (of the same size), but the running time advantages of Yaroslavskiy's algorithm remain, so key comparisons do not dominate running time in practice.
+Furthermore, it turns out that dual-pivot Quicksort needs more comparisons than classic Quicksort, if both choose their pivots from a sample (of the same size), but the running time advantages of Yaroslavskiy's algorithm remain, so key comparisons seem not to dominate running time in practice.
 As a consequence, we consider other cost measures like the number of executed Bytecode instructions and I/O operations.

-1.1 Cost Measures for Sorting
+1.1.
+Cost Measures for Sorting

-As outlined above, we started our attempt to explain the success of Yaroslavskiy's algorithm by counting comparisons and swaps, as it is classically done for the evaluation of sorting strategies.
-Since the results were not conclusive, we switched to primitive instructions and determined the expected number of Java Bytecodes as well as the number of operations executed by Knuth's MMIX computer (see (Wild 2012)), comparing the different Quicksort variants on this basis.
+As already outlined above, we started our attempt to explain the success of Yaroslavskiy's algorithm by considering comparisons and swaps as classically done for the evaluation of sorting strategies.
+Since this approach was not convincing, we switched to primitive instructions and determined the expected number of Java Bytecodes as well as the number of operations executed by Knuth's MMIX computer (see (Wild, 2012)), comparing the different Quicksort variants on this basis.
 To our surprise, Yaroslavskiy's algorithm is not superior in terms of primitive instructions, either.

-At this point we were convinced that features of modern computers like memory hierarchies and/or pipelined execution must be responsible for the speedup empirically observed for the new dual-pivot Quicksort.
-The memory access pattern of partitioning in Quicksort is essentially like for a sequential scan, only that several scans with separate index variables are interleaved: two indices that alternatingly run towards each other in classic Quicksort, the three indices k, g and l in Yaroslavskiy's Quicksort (see Section 3.2) or even four indices in the three-pivot Quicksort of Kushagra et al (2014).
-We claim that a good cost measure is the total distance covered by all scanning indices, which we call the number of "scanned elements" (where the number of visited elements is used as the unit of "distance").
+At this point we became confident that features of modern computers like memory hierarchies and/or pipelined execution are responsible for the speedup empirically observed for the new dual-pivot Quicksort.
+The memory access pattern of partitioning in Quicksort is essentially like a sequential scan, only that several scans with separate index variables are done in parallel: two indices that alternatingly run towards each other in classic Quicksort, the three indices k, g and l in Yaroslavskiy's Quicksort (see Section 3.2) or even four indices in the three-pivot Quicksort of Kushagra et al. (2014).
+We claim that a good cost measure is the total distance covered by all scanning indices, which we will we call the number of "scanned elements", (where the number of visited elements is used as the unit of "distance").

-As we will show, this cost measure is rather easy to analyze, but it might seem artificial at first sight.
-It is however closely related to the number of cache misses in practice (see Section 7.2) and the number of I/O operations in the external-memory model: For large inputs in external memory, one has to assume that each block of elements of the input array is responsible for one I/O when it is accessed for the first time in a partitioning run.
-No spatial locality between accesses through different scanning indices can be assumed, so memory accesses of one index will not save (many) I/Os for another index.
-Finally, accesses from different partitioning runs lack temporal locality, so (most) elements accessed in previous partitioning runs will have been removed from internal memory before recursively sorting subarrays.
-Therefore, the number of I/Os is very close to the number of scanned elements, when the blocks contain just single array elements.
-This is in fact not far from reality for the caches close to the CPU: the L1 and L2 caches in the AMD Opteron architecture, for example, use block sizes of 64 bytes, which on a 64-bit computer means that only 8 array entries fit in one block (Hennessy and Patterson 2006).
+This cost measure is rather easy to deal with analytically, but it might seem artificial at first sight.
+It is however closely related to the number of cache misses in practice (see Section 7.2) or the number of I/O operations in the external-memory model: For large inputs in external memory, one has to assume that any block of elements of the input array is responsible for one I/O whenever it is accessed for the first time in a partitioning run, where for scanned elements the block size would comprise a single array element only.2

+2 This is in fact not far from reality for the caches close to the CPU: the L1 and L2 caches in the AMD Opteron architecture, for example, use block sizes of 64 bytes, which on a 64-bit computer means that only 8 array entries fit in one block (Hennessy and Patterson, 2006).